-It takes a lot to make your home function and there are several decisions to be made.
-McElroy Service Experts Heating & Air Conditioning is here to try and make one of those decisions an easier one: furnace VS heat pump.
+It takes a lot to make your home function and there are many decisions to be made.
+McElroy Service Experts is here to help make one of those decisions a simpler one: furnace VS heat pump.

-Regardless of where you live, you can always use a furnace because a furnace will heat your home whatever the weather conditions outside; however, a heat hump pulls heat from the air outside your home, and brings it into your home.
-This is why when temperatures begin to drop under 50 degrees Fahrenheit, it becomes harder for a heat pump to produce enough heat to your home to keep you warm and comfortable.
+Regardless of where you live, you can always use a furnace because a furnace will heat your home whatever the weather conditions outside; however, a heat hump pulls heat from the air outside your home, and brings it inside your home.
+This is why when temperatures begin to drop below 50 degrees Fahrenheit, it becomes harder for a heat pump to produce enough heat to your home to keep you warm and cozy.

 If you happen to live in an area where you could go with either a heat pump or a furnace, there are a couple things to think about.
-Heat pumps are incredibly energy efficient since they utilize electricity to transfer heat from one zone to another and do not actually have to create heat themselves.
-They simply shift heat that already exists from one area to another, such as from outside your home to within your home.
+Heat pumps are incredibly energy efficient since they use electricity to transfer heat from one zone to another and do not actually have to create heat themselves.
+They simply shift heat that already exists from one place to another, such as from outside your home to the inside of your home.

 Still not sure which heating system is best for you?
-No worries!
-Call McElroy Service Experts Heating & Air Conditioning at 308-210-4398 and we’ll come out to go over your options and provide you a free in-home estimate.
+No problem!
+Call McElroy Service Experts at 308-210-4398 and we’ll come out to review your options and provide you a free in-home estimate.
 We will talk to you soon!